Monisha-11/EXP-04---RECORD-FROM-ONE-TABLE-TO-ANOTHER/README.md

-# EXP 04 - CREATE A SQL PROGRAM TO SHOW THE RECORD ONE TABLE TO ANOTHER THAT DOES'T HAVE.
+# EXP 04 - CREATE A SQL PROGRAM TO SHOW THE RECORD ONE TABLE TO ANOTHER.

 ## AIM: